ArpitM4/InstaFam/README.md

 ```

 ## 📋 **Latest Features**

+- **FamPoints Expiry System:** Points expire after 60 days, with user warnings and a full expiry dashboard.
+- **Admin Bonus Capability:** Admins can award and track monthly bonuses for creators.
+- **Admin FamPoints Dashboard:** Monitor all FamPoints activity, expiry, and bonuses from a central admin dashboard.
 - **Multi-provider OAuth** (Google, GitHub) via NextAuth.js
 - **Role-based dashboards** for creators and admins
 - **Admin dashboard** with analytics, bonus management, verification, and search